Game Preview: Condors v Canucks, 7 p.m.

 GREASY GLEAS

-Ben Gleason has been even or better in all but two of his 23 games played this season.
-He is +6 over his last three games and leads the team at +12.
+Ben Gleason has been even or better in all but two of his 24 games played this season.
+He is +6 over his last four games and tied for the team lead at +12.
+He has five points (1g-4a) in his last four outings.

 OFFENSIVELY GIFTED

-With a run of 16 goals in their last three games, the Condors offense is up to 14th in the league at 3.18 goals per game.
-The team has scored at least three goals in nine of their last 10 games.
+With a run of 20 goals in their last four games, the Condors offense is up to 13th in the league at 3.21 goals per game.
+The team has scored at least three goals in 10 of their last 11 games.

 POWER PLAY HOME COOKING

-Bakersfield's power play is the third best at home this season, connecting on 14/57 (24.8%) opportunities.
-They will face the league's fourth best penalty kill this weekend.
+Bakersfield's power play is the sixth best at home this season, connecting on 15/64 (23.4%) opportunities.
+They scored twice last night and are ninth overall in the AHL.

 PEDEY REVENGE

-Lane Pederson leads the Condors with two goals against his former club.
+Lane Pederson leads the Condors with four goals against his former club.
+He has six points (3g-3a) in his last four games.

 ON THE OTHER SIDE